ArgoTenacius/ArgoTenacius/README.md

 <h1>Hi there 👋</h1>
 <p>I'm <i>Ramon</i>,
-    if you desire you can call me <i>Argo</i> too, i'm a self-taught programmer who loves to learn and do things that was once not possible before.
+    if you desire you can call me <i>Argo</i> too, i'm a self-taught programmer doing the project odin!
     <br>
     <h3>🌱 I’m currently learning: </h3>
     1. Doing The project odin <br>